opensearch-project/documentation-website/_opensearch/snapshots/snapshot-management.md

 SM follows the OpenSearch plugin security model:

 - The system index is only accessible to super admin (who uses the cluster SSL credential directly).
-Even the admin user can not access the system index.
+Even the admin user cannot access the system index.

-- Each API plugin added is checked at transport layer by the security plugin.
-The security plugin checks the security roles of the calling user, if the roles contain the permission associated with this API.
+- The security plugin checks each added API plugin at transport layer.
+The security plugin checks the security roles of the calling user if the roles contain the permission associated with this API.

-- The API called within the plugin can be impersonated as the user.
-For example, SM will save the user security roles, and impersonate the user using these roles later when calling the snapshot APIs.
-And this call will also be checked by security plugin at transport layer 2 as described.
+- The API calls within the plugin impersonate the user.
+For example, SM saves the user security roles, and impersonates the user with these roles when calling the snapshot APIs.

 Security plugin provides role-based access control for OpenSearch.
 The role associated with user contains [permissions]({{site.url}}{{site.baseurl}}/security-plugin/access-control/permissions) for this user.
 Security plugin checks the security role of the impersonated user when the snapshot API is called.